simplemachine92/PoS-Batch-Signer/README.md

 **In the case of PoS, I will provide both the .env and service-account-key.json for Vitaliks convenience**

+He should only have to modify PRIVATE_KEY & PUBLIC_KEY in .env to operate..

 ## Table of Contents

 - [Installation](#installation)